-As of September 30, 2018, the Company had net operating loss carry forwards of approximately \$4,293,000.
+As of September 30, 2021, the Company had net operating loss carry forwards of approximately \$4,535,000 that begin to expire in 2031.
 Because of the carry forwards the Company is currently not making estimated quarterly tax payments.

-THE COMPANY UNDERTAKES TO PROMPTLY FURNISH (WITHOUT CHARGE EXCEPT AS TO THE EXHIBITS IF REQUESTED THAT INCLUDE ARTICLES OF INCORPORATION, BYLAWS, AND LETTER FROM PETROLEUM ENGINEER) A COPY OF ITS FINANCIAL STATEMENTS, TO ANY SHAREHOLDER OF RECORD UPON WRITTEN REQUEST, WHICH SHALL ALSO INCLUDE A GOOD FAITH REPRESENTATION THAT, AS OF JUNE 1, 2021, THE PERSON MAKING THE REQUEST WAS THE BENEFICIAL OWNER OF COMMON STOCK OF THE COMPANY ENTITLED TO VOTE AT THE ANNUAL MEETING.
+THE COMPANY UNDERTAKES TO PROMPTLY FURNISH (WITHOUT CHARGE EXCEPT AS TO THE EXHIBITS IF REQUESTED THAT INCLUDE ARTICLES OF INCORPORATION, BYLAWS, AND LETTER FROM PETROLEUM ENGINEER) A COPY OF ITS FINANCIAL STATEMENTS, TO ANY SHAREHOLDER OF RECORD UPON WRITTEN REQUEST, WHICH SHALL ALSO INCLUDE A GOOD FAITH REPRESENTATION THAT, AS OF MAY 31, 2022, THE PERSON MAKING THE

+REQUEST WAS THE BENEFICIAL OWNER OF COMMON STOCK OF THE COMPANY ENTITLED TO VOTE AT THE ANNUAL MEETING.